statsconchris/leastsquare.despacito/README.md

 ## leastsquares.despacito
-### A Python code (.ipynb) to predict the future of Despacito considering linear extrapolation and the method of least squares
+### A Python code (.ipynb) that predicts the future of Despacito considering linear extrapolation and the method of least squares

-The files run in Jupyter Notebook.
-There are 2 files:
+There are 2 Jupyter Notebook files:

 1. leastsquares_full_EN.ipynb : A code with personalized graphs.
 2. leastsquares_simple_EN.ipynb : A code with default graphs.